Bram-Hub/python-ND-APG/README.md

 Due to limitations of the algorithm I used to generate the proof, only simple conclusions can be solved for, such as A or ~A

-The program is run using python 3 with the input as the first argument
+The program is run using python 3 with the input (.txt/.bram) as the first argument and an optional second argument "latex" to output to .tex rather than the default (.bram)
 Ex: python proof.py input.txt
+	python proof.py input.bram latex

-The program will output output.tex into the current directory The tex file can then be converted to a .dvi or .pdf using a latex style provided by https://github.com/rzach/lplfitch
+The program will output output.bram (output.tex) into the current directory The tex file can then be converted to a .dvi or .pdf using a latex style provided by https://github.com/rzach/lplfitch